tommyip/Newton/README.md

 ## Notes

 1. Testing are done by Pytest and doctest.
-Just run `py.test` at the top directory to execute all test.
+Just run `py.test` at the top directory to execute all test, you might need to run `export PYTHONPATH=.` for pytest to find all submodules.